-The Bolles School has been the recipient of bequests, both large and small, from alumni and friends over the years.
+The Bolles School has been the recipient of bequests, both large and small, from alumni, parents, grandparents and friends over the years.
 Bequests often come in the form of specified amounts of cash or other property, a percentage of the overall estate, or all or a portion of the residue ("what's left" after specific bequests have been fulfilled) and may be made by adding a codicil to an existing will.
-You may use a will in combination with, or to create, the plans of giving described below.
+You may use a will in combination with, or to create, the gift options described below.
 Living trusts may also be used in this manner.

 Gifts of Life Insurance

 Gifts of life insurance are another popular year-end charitable gift.
 The Bolles School should be named as owner and beneficiary of the policy to receive the charitable deduction.
 If the policy has a cash value, the donor may take approximately this amount as a charitable deduction.
 If annual premiums are still due and you continue to pay them, the premiums are tax deductible each year.

 Life Estate Agreement